How is heart failure treated?

 - Evaluation for more advanced treatment options, including:

 - Heart surgery

 Treatment for patients with Stage C and Stage D heart failure and reserved EF (HF-pEF) includes:

 - Treatments listed in Stages A and B

-- Medications for treatment of medical conditions that can cause heart failure or make the condition worse, such as atrial fibrillation, high blood pressure, diabetes, obesity, coronary artery disease, chronic lung disease, high cholesterol and kidney disease
+- Medications for the treatment of medical conditions that can cause heart failure or make the condition worse, such as atrial fibrillation, high blood pressure, diabetes, obesity, coronary artery disease, chronic lung disease, high cholesterol, and kidney disease

 - Diuretic ("water pill") to reduce or relieve symptoms